huandzh/superset-ui-plugins-echarts-basic/README.md

 Let's break it down:

-* metadata - define the name and thumbnail displayed when selecting a chart to create in Superset
+* metadata - define the name and thumbnail displayed when user select a chart type to create
-* controlPanel - define control panel shown on left side where user create a new chart in Superset, and thus customize query and display settings for the chart
+* controlPanel - define control panel shown on left side when user edit a chart
-* loadChart - load react componet of the chart
+* loadChart - load react componet of a chart
-* transformProps - transform form data from control panel and query data into chart props which also includes data in supported format
+* transformProps - transform form data and query data into chart props, which includes visual settings and data in proper format

 ### License